Leverhulme Trust Early Career Fellowships at the School of Histories, Languages and Cultures

 The department is an active participant in the School’s inter-disciplinary research centres, including the Centre for the Study of International Slavery, the Centre for Medieval and Renaissance Studies and the Eighteenth-Century Worlds research centre.
 Since 2010, we have been part of the School of Histories, Languages and Cultures, one of four Schools in the Faculty of Humanities and Social Sciences.
 The School also includes the departments of Modern Languages & Cultures, Irish Studies, Politics, and Archaeology, Classics and Egyptology.

 Those interested in applying for a Fellowship at the University of Liverpool are invited to submit expressions of interest to email@example.com by 9am on Monday 9 December 2019, consisting of the following:

 - CV (2 pages max) and a list of publications (1 page max)

 - A completed pro-forma template: Leverhulme ECR 2019 pro-forma

 - A list of publications (1 page maximum).
 This should include forthcoming publications and publications in preparation.

 - Identification of a potential mentor

-Following the workshop, candidates will be invited to send their fully developed application outline (following the template available on the Leverhulme Trust Grant Application System) for final peer-review and selection by the Faculty by Friday 11 January, noon.
+An expert panel will peer review successful applications after the workshop, and candidates will be invited to send their fully developed application outline (using the template available on the Leverhulme Trust Grant Application System) by 5pm on 31 January 2020.